oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

         version: "v1"
 ```

-It also has the below virtual service that defines the route.
+It also includes the following virtual service that defines the route.
 You could also use virtual services to do traffic split between two versions of the same app, among other things.

 ```yaml
 apiVersion: networking.istio.io/v1beta1